Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 - Spark pools — auto-scaling Spark clusters with Starter pools (instant start) and custom pools

-- Notebooks — interactive development with Python, Scala, R, and SparkSQL
+- Notebooks — interactive development with Python, Scala, R, and SparkSQL, with Copilot assistance

 - Spark job definitions — scheduled batch jobs for production pipelines